-9. Stage 4 - Appeal
+Stage 4 - Appeal

 If the complainant remains dissatisfied with the outcome, they can submit an appeal to the Executive PA of the Trust within five working days of the date of the letter they have received detailing the stage 3 outcome.
-The Executive PA will contact the Governance Clerk who will arrange a panel made up of Members and/or Trustees to convene.
+The Executive PA will contact the Governance Clerk who will arrange a panel of three independent reviewers, made up of Trustees or Local Governors from across the Trust (All of whom will have no knowledge of the complaint).
 The appeal panel is the last stage of the Trust's Complaints Procedure and allows for an in dependent, impartial review of the case.
 The aim of the appeal hearing is to resolve the complaint and achieve reconciliation between the Trust and the complainant.
 The complainant can attend the panel meeting and they may be accompanied.
 It is acknowledged that complaints can cause distress and extra care must be taken when dealing with sensitive issues.
 The complaints appeal panel will review the evidence and previous outcomes and can:

-- Dismiss the complaint in full or in part - Uphold the complaint in full or in part - Decide on the appropriate action to be taken to resolve the complaint - Recommend changes to the Trust or school's systems or procedures to ensure that problems of a similar nature do not recur.
+- Dismiss the complaint in full or in part - · Uphold the complaint in full or in part

+- Decide on the appropriate action to be taken to resolve the complaint - Recommend changes to the Trust or school's systems or procedures to ensure that problems of a similar nature do not recur.